fwip/mtg_pronouns/reworded_cards.md

 Flying

 Whenever Hollow Specter deals combat damage to a player, you may pay {X}.
-If you do, they reveals X cards from their hand and you choose one of them.
-They discards that card.
+If you do, that player reveals X cards from their hand and you choose one of them.
+That player discards that card.

 **2 / 2**